HHS/TANF-app/scripts/README.md

 no args

 ## description

-check if the `sudo` command is present, installs it if it isn't.
+Used during ci/cd to check if the `sudo` command is present. it installs it if it isn't.

 # cf-checks.sh